What the Big FAQ 2 2018 means to me

 These posts are for the community, email Blood of Kittens for any stories or events you want to see promoted.

-Recap and PDFs for the top ITC lists from GT and Major Tournaments for October 2018.read more
+Recap and PDFs for the top ITC Warhammer 40k lists from GT and Major Tournaments for March 2019.read more